 The references provided in Section 06 of this procedure provide some additional insight on the criteria listed in 10 CFR 50.65(b).

-If it is determined that the SSC should be in the scope of the MR, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure.
+If it is determined that the SSC should be in the scope of the MR, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure.
 Continue evaluating SSC performance (i.e., reliability and availability) and/or condition.

 If the SSC(s) in question are not required to be in scope, MR compliance is not a regulatory issue.
 Go to Block 21.